 “My best friend just got married to a Muslim of Asian background and his family spent a fortune on the wedding.
 Why is it so complicated?
 And why do they like to show off?
-My family can’t afford all the wedding related expenses does it mean we’ll never get married!”
+My family can’t afford all the wedding related expenses does it mean I’ll never get married?”

 No. It does not mean that.

 I do not like to talk about my personal life, but just very brief surface, I got married to someone from a different culture and we had an extremely simple wedding.
 We went to a mosque, we had our witnesses there, we got married.
 And a few days later, we got legally married and it was very small.
 Just the family.

 You do not have to have a big wedding.
 If that’s the thing that’s keeping you from getting married, there’s something wrong there.

 The important thing to remember is that marriage is marriage, you can’t just think about a wedding, you have your entire life.